JamesWoolfenden/terraform-by-example/docs/lesson3.md

 }
 ```

-This now uses the templatefile function with supplied values for ip and user.
+This now uses the *templatefile* function with supplied values for IP and user.
 Time to try it:

 ```bash
 $ terraform apply